-The problem is getting a will—and the other documents that form a complete estate plan—is not the easiest thing.
+The problem is that getting a will—and the other documents that form a complete estate plan—is not the easiest thing.

-You could hire a lawyer, sure.
+You could hire a lawyer.
 First you’ll have to find a good estate planning lawyer in your area.
 You’ll have to call several law firms and set up consultations in their offices to find one you trust and to find out what they all charge (it’s not on their websites).
 It won’t be cheap.
 Then you’ll have to work with that lawyer over one or two months, probably having two or three meetings in the lawyer’s office during business hours.
 It’s not easy to find the right lawyer and the time and the money.
 Some people have the resources for it.
 Most people don’t.
 That’s why they don’t get around to it.

 Without a will, your family is at risk

-Until you find that affordable-and-convenient estate planning lawyer, you’re stuck with most other adults in America just not getting around to it.
+Until you find that affordable-and-convenient estate planning lawyer, you’re stuck with most other adults in America “just not getting around to it.”
 The consequences can be severe.

 If you have young children but you don’t have a will, they are at risk—even if you don’t have any assets.
-The most important thing a will does is not distribute property; it’s naming who will have custody of your children if the worst happens to their parents.
+The most important thing a will does is not distribute property; it’s naming who will have custody of your children if the worst happens.
 If you haven’t made your wishes known and legally effective, who knows what will happen?
-You can probably think of a few people you definitely do not want taking care of your children, or who at least would not be the best for it.
+You can probably think of a few people you definitely do not want taking care of your children, or who at least would not be best for it.
 Another thing that happens too often is that well-meaning family members on either side fight.
 They fight not because they are mean-spirited or spiteful, but because they truly believe something about what you would have wanted or what is best for your children that conflicts with what other family members truly believe.
 These are terrible situations for everyone involved.
 It’s not only your children’s care and future at risk, but the relationships in your entire family.

 Every parent with young children also needs to think about their children receiving an inheritance at age 18.
 If you die while your child is a minor, a guardian or conservator will be appointed to manage the property you leave to them.
 But as soon as they turn 18, they gain full control.
 I don’t know many people who think an 18-year-old is likely to manage even a few thousand dollars well.
 If you think your child won’t get anything because you don’t have anything, think again.
-You probably have life insurance on the order of tens or hundreds of thousands of dollars, through work if not on your own.
+You might have life insurance on the order of tens or hundreds of thousands of dollars, through work if not on your own.
 Your debt might be forgiven and not reduce your child’s inheritance—a big example is federal student loans.
 And even if you don’t have much now, you might have more in the future.
 That is, after all, what you hope and work for.